 What if you have children with mild dyslexic traits that are unlikely to be diagnosed?
 Changing your slides will help them, too!

-Changing the colours of your slides to ones which are less high-contrast makes them less tiring to view and read, too: better for everyone – you included!
+Changing the colours of your slides to ones that are less high-contrast makes them less tiring to view and read, too: better for everyone – you included!

-This is just one example of an inclusive change which benefits all children, but there are many, many others.
+This is just one example of an inclusive change that benefits all children, but there are many, many others.

 This is another big one which promotes inclusion for all in your classroom.
 We all need calm in order to learn.
-But creating a calm environment in class is a tricky thing to master, particularly if you have a class of children who have come up from a previous class where low-level disruption such as chatter was tolerated.
+But creating a calm environment in class is a tricky thing to master.

-Ensure you clearly define when group discussion or working is required and acceptable, and when it is most certainly not.
-Make it clear that preventing others from working during independent learning time is unacceptable (add it to your basic rules).
+Ensure you clearly define when group discussion or working is required and acceptable, and when it is not.

-A calm environment is inclusive for many of your children, regardless of whether they have a special need for it or not: every child's home life can be chaotic at times – that's life.
+A calm environment is inclusive for many of your children, regardless of whether they have a special need for it or not.

 This is one of those little changes you can make which helps everyone, and makes all children feel included.